NWA World Historic Welterweight Championship

-The NWA World Historic Welterweight Championship (Campeonato Mundial Historico de Peso Welter de la NWA in Spanish) is a professional wrestling championship governed by Consejo Mundial de Lucha Libre (CMLL).
+The World Historic Welterweight Championship, also known as the NWA World Historic Welterweight Championship (Campeonato Mundial Historico de Peso Welter de la NWA in Spanish), is a professional wrestling championship governed by Consejo Mundial de Lucha Libre (CMLL).
 CMLL had held the NWA World Welterweight Championship for over 53 years even after leaving the NWA in 1989.
 In 2010 the National Wrestling Alliance, represented by Blue Demon Jr., the president of NWA Mexico, sent letters to CMLL telling them to stop promoting NWA-branded championships since CMLL was not part of the NWA any longer.
 On August 12, 2010, CMLL debuted the new NWA World Historic Welterweight Championship belt and named Mephisto, the final CMLL-recognized NWA World Welterweight Champion, as the inaugural champion.
 The championship was initially announced as the CMLL Historic Welterweight Championship, but when the belt was unveiled, it was labelled the "NWA World Historic Welterweight Championship".

 In Mexico, the lucha libre commission's definition of the welterweight weight class is between 70 kg and 78 kg.
 Máscara Dorada 2.0 is the current NWA World Historic Welterweight Champion, having defeated Rocky Romero on December 15, 2023.
 This is Máscara Dorada 2.0's first reign with the title; he is the eleventh overall champion.
 Volador Jr.'s third reign was the longest of any NWA World Historic Welterweight Champion at 1,631 days.
 All title matches take place under best two-out-of-three falls rules when they take place in Mexico, but has been defended in single fall matches in Japan.